 Protect Your Finances During a Recession

 Don’t panic!
-Following these five simple steps can give you tools to have more confidence knowing you are prepared to take on the next recession.
+Following these five simple steps can give you tools to have more confidence knowing you are prepared to take on this recession.
 Talk to a financial adviser and check with your account holders to talk about your options.